-A relevant contracting authority must comply with a notice from the appropriate authority within the period specified in the notice (which must be at least 30 days).
+A relevant contracting authority must comply with a notice from the appropriate authority within the period specified in the notice (which must be at least 30 days beginning with the day on which the notice is given).

-Following the conclusion of the investigation, the appropriate authority may publish the results, including any clause 97 recommendation issued (see below).
+Following the conclusion of the investigation, the appropriate authority may publish the results, including any section 109 recommendation issued (see below).

-Clause 97 recommendations and progress reports
+Section 109 recommendations and progress reports

-Where an appropriate authority has conducted a procurement investigation pursuant to clause 96 and considers, in light of the results of that investigation, that a relevant contracting authority is engaging in action which gives rise, or is likely to give rise, to a breach of the Act, a "clause 97 recommendation" may be issued.
+Where an appropriate authority has conducted a procurement investigation pursuant to section 108 and considers, in light of the results of that investigation, that a relevant contracting authority is engaging in action which gives rise, or is likely to give rise, to a breach of the Act, a "section 109 recommendation" may be issued.